jtnydv/proton/script/README.md

 ***

-# PSCode environment
+# ProtonScript environment

-    INFO: PSCode environment is a feature that allows you to run ProtonScript program without encoding and without using a proton command.
+    INFO: ProtonScript environment is a feature that allows you to run ProtonScript program without encoding and without using a proton command.

-**1.** Add a `#!/usr/bin/env pscode` hasbang to your ProtonScript program file.
+**1.** Add a `#!/usr/bin/env psenv` hasbang to your ProtonScript program file.

 **2.** Run `program.p` using this following commands.

 > chmod +x program.p

 > ./program.p

+***

+# ProtonScript code

+    INFO: ProtonScript code is a binary
+    encoded ProtonScript program executable
+    only in the Proton Framework.

 ***